 Place bread crumbs in a shallow dish.
 Place egg white in another shallow dish.
 Dip each pork chop in the egg white and then dredge in the Panko until coated.

 Warm oil in a large nonstick skillet over medium-high heat; swirl to coat.
 Add pork and cook until golden brown, about 4 minutes per side (adjusting heat if they’re browning too quickly.)
-Transfer pork to a plate and spinkle with the salt.
+Transfer pork to a plate and sprinkle with the salt.

 Reduce heat to medium; add ginger to pan and cook for about 30 seconds, stirring constantly.
 Add the chicken broth mixture, scraping pan to loosen any browned bits.